See all playbooks

 To make your story compelling, the different characters need to face some obstacles.
 Those obstacles represent opportunities to showcase the killer features of your product.

-In our case, we wanted to highlight the following obstacles and key features
+In our case, within the demo storyboard, we highlighted the following obstacles and key features.

 Alix, product designer